 Any malicious miner who has 51% or more of the network’s computational power can add blocks to their version of the chain faster than the rest of the network, forcing them to accept the corrupt chain as the truth.

 The malicious miner does not store any record of his previous transactions on the corrupted chain.
-When the network switches over to his chain, he regains his money as there is no record of him ever having spent it.
+Therefore, when the network switches over to his chain, he regains his money as there is no record of him ever spending it.
 Hence, he will have both the product he bought and the cash he spent.

 However, the attacker will need to have more computational power than the rest of the network combined.
 As a result, such attacks are sporadic.